GoodWebDev88/RSS-Server/docs/en/developers/04_Pull_requests.md

 # Opening a pull request

 So you want to propose a patch to the community?
-It's time to open a [pull request](https://github.com/RSSServer/RSSServer/pulls)!
+It's time to open a [pull request]!

-When you open a PR, your message will be prefilled with a message based on [a template](https://github.com/RSSServer/RSSServer/blob/master/docs/pull_request_template.md).
+When you open a PR, your message will be prefilled with a message based on [a template].
 It contains a checklist to make sure you didn't forget anything.
 It is very important to verify you did everything mentioned so documentation is up-to-date, the commit history stays clear and the code is always stable.

 The rest of this document explains specific points.